VA FileMan V. 22.2 Programmer Manual Banner

 Default and Executable Default

-If the field is a multiple field, you can assign one of the following defaults:
+If the field is a Multiple field, you can assign one of the defaults listed in Table 84:

 Here, the characters "FIRST" and "LAST" are keywords that ScreenMan interprets as the subrecords with the lowest and highest IENs, respectively.